 Causes of Ringworm in Cats

 Ringworm in cats is caused by directly contacting fungal spores on a contaminated source such as other animals, household surfaces and objects, or even humans.
+A cat can get ringworm by touching an infected animal or indirectly by touching materials like bedding and carpet that have contaminated skin cells.
 These spores feed off of skin, hair and nail proteins, which allow them to rapidly grow and multiply.

 Unlike some bacteria, ringworm is a very resilient fungi that doesn’t necessarily need a warm, moist environment to thrive for long periods of time.
 It can survive in common places like bedding, furniture, dishes, carpet, or hair brushes for up to 18 months.